Pros and Cons of Project Management Software

 My experience suggests that if the tool is too complex, people avoid trying to understand it, and you spend a lot of time booking meetings in their busy schedules trying to teach them.
 So, try to make your life easy and find a pretty intuitive tool.

-Several vendors offer free options or trial periods to test their tools; use the opportunity and try them for yourself.
+Several vendors offer free options or trial periods to test their tools; use the opportunity to try them yourself.
 If you do not understand the tool after 14 days (the usual trial period), it is a good indication that you need to look for a different one.
-ClickUp offers the Freemium option, where you can test multiple features on your own indefinitely as well.
+ClickUp offers the Freemium option, where you can also test multiple features on your own indefinitely.

 7. Managing and Planning and Ignoring Execution

-There are a lot of fancy features in project management tools that help you plan and visualise the work.
+Project management tools have many fancy features that help you plan and visualise the work.
 However, making visually appealing plans is not the end, as somebody needs to complete those tasks to achieve project success.